vinod-amagi/amgdoc/epg/sop/onboarding.md

 Paid Channel|`false`
 Enable Validation Alert|`true`
 Send Only On Weekdays|`false`
+Use Episodic Title|`false`

+> **Use Episodic Title**
-Use Episodic Title|`false`<br/><p align="justify">`Though most channels use series title as the program title, some channels do prefer to use the episode title as the program title.
-In such cases, this option may be enabled in the platform configuration.`</p>
+Though most channels use series title as the program title, some channels do prefer to use the episode title as the program title.
+In such cases, this option may be enabled in the platform configuration.
+{.is-info}

 #### Dos
 - Configure a tba image at all times